sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 sas-services completed in 00:00:00
 ```

-At this point both `http://docker-host:8081` and `https://docker-host:8443` are reachable.
+At this point both `http://docker-host` is reachable.

 #### Enabling SSL/TLS
 A certificate and key can be passed into the Docker image to encrypt traffic between the single container and the client.